Participate: Knowledge from the margins for post-2015

 Previous global consultations have been experienced by many as ‘extractive’ – with poor people feeling that their voice has been used for political ends which are not their own.
 There are considerable lessons to be learned about what to do, and what not to do, if the future of development is to be ‘owned’ by those who are most affected by it.

 Current participatory research projects gathering knowledge from the margins on the post-2015 debate are brought together through the PRG.
-This group is supported through methodological workshops for reflection and innovation, including participatory visual work and documentation of the processes involved.
+This group has been supported through methodological workshops for reflection and innovation, including participatory visual work and documentation of the processes involved.
 Read more information on the PRG Members or view a map.
-The list features partners participated as of January 2013; full membership of the PRG is not yet finalised.

-Two analyses are being carried out: the first will be of recent participatory studies that pertain to the MDGs; the second will be of all of the current participatory work.
-Synthesis will be conducted in an iterative way, with findings translated into a series of comprehensive research outputs and key policy messages for decision makers, while retaining their legitimacy with the people who produced them.
+Two analyses have been carried out: the first was of recent participatory studies that pertain to the MDGs; the second was all of all of the current participatory work carried out by the PRG.
+Both the synthesises were conducted in an iterative way, with findings translated into a series of comprehensive research outputs and key policy messages for decision makers, while retaining their legitimacy with the people who produced them.

-Participate will also organise a GLP to deliberate on the future of development and produce its own recommendations.
-Among others, the participants will include dwellers of city slums, pastoralists who walk with cattle across bush lands in search of water, refugees from war, and small farmers whose crops have failed in response to climate change.
+Participate worked with four PRG partners in Brazil, India, Egypt and Uganda to organise GLPs to deliberate on the future of development and produce its own recommendations.
+Among others, the participants included dwellers of city slums, pastoralists who walk with cattle across bush lands in search of water, refugees from war, and small farmers whose crops have failed in response to climate change.

 Participatory visual processes can reveal and communicate powerfully about experiences from the margins.
-Six participatory visual processes are being supported and facilitated which provides contextualised examples of the complex and nuanced understanding of the subjective aspects and consequences of development.
-In parallel, a documentary film is drawing together learning on the key themes that surface, and how such processes can re-position ground level perspectives for open dialogue with policy-makers.
+Six participatory visual processes were supported and facilitated to provide contextualised examples of the complex and nuanced understanding of the subjective aspects and consequences of development.
+In parallel, a documentary film, Work with us: Community-driven research inspiring change, has brought together learning on the key themes that surface, and how such processes can re-position ground level perspectives for open dialogue with policy-makers.

 - 030 2516441